adrianhall/adrianhall.github.io/_posts/2019-11-02-swiftui-bubble-background.md

 ![The result]({{ site.baseurl }}/assets/images/2019-11-02-image2.png){: .center-image}

 As you can see, it's pretty close!
+To get an exact match, all I have to do is mess with the x/y positioning and size of each circle.